EcoNumUdS/Bayes2017/docs/index.md

 ## Transportation and housing

-The summer school will be held at Orford Musique located at 3165, chemin du Parc Orford (Québec, J1X 7A2), from August 14 to 18 2017.
+The summer school will be held at Orford Musique located at 3165, chemin du Parc Orford ([Google Maps](https://www.google.ca/maps/place/3165+Chemin+du+Parc,+Orford,+QC+J1X+7A2/@45.3104269,-72.3047752,10.9z/data=!4m5!3m4!1s0x4cb636b8e3a3e881:0xaf3ad0b9593e3674!8m2!3d45.3234421!4d-72.1820622)), from August 14 to 18 2017.

-If you need to get to Orford Musique by bus, Limocar (https://limocar.ca/) offers rides to Magog.
+If you need to get to Orford Musique by bus, Limocar ([https://limocar.ca/](https://limocar.ca)) offers rides to Magog.
 If you are using this mean of transportation, make sure to contact us (ecole.biologie@usherbrooke.ca) in advance with your scheduled arrival to make sure he can meet you at the right place and time.

 During your time at Orford Musique, beddings and towels will be provided.
 However, you will need to bring **shower soap** and **shampoo**.